Foglight/WCF-Demo/README.md

 After installed this cartridge, you will find the menus of these demos under "Homes" node.

-Menu of geographic map demo: Homes -> Map Topology With Circle Style Menu of scatter chart: Homes -> Scatter - View Selection Grid Layout Menu of tree map: Homes -> Tree Map With Datastore Space Data
+1,Menu of geographic map demo: Homes -> Map Topology With Circle Style

+2,Menu of scatter chart: Homes -> Scatter - View Selection Grid Layout

+3,Menu of tree map: Homes -> Tree Map With Datastore Space Data